abdelrhman-hamdy/Automate-with-bash/README.md

 # Automate-with-bash-
-this repo where i put all bash scripts i create to automate linux boring tasks
+This Repo will contains all Bash scripts that i create to automate various linux tasks